netascode/terraform-provider-fmc/README.md

 The FMC provider provides resources to interact with a Cisco Secure FMC (Firewall Management Center) instance.
 It communicates with FMC via the REST API.

+We strongly recommend to use `-parallelism=1` option with Terraform.
+The FMC REST API currently does not support parallel create/update/delete operations.

 All resources and data sources have been tested with the following releases.

 | Platform | Version |